 Home > Artery vs. Vein: What’s the Difference?

 The cardiovascular system is crucial for human life, and any malfunctioning of arteries and veins can be severe and even fatal if it is not cared for the right way.
 Do not waste time in approaching a specialist if you notice swelling in the legs, feet, or ankle, shortness of breath, pain, and numbness, or even cramping.
 They may be a sign of some cardiovascular or arterial condition and need prompt treatment.
-At the Vein Care Center, Dr. Jonathan Arad helps to diagnose and treat the problem with the most effective solutions to provide long-term relief.
+At the Vein Care Center, best vein doctors help to diagnose and treat the problem with the most effective solutions to provide long-term relief.

 Veins and arteries play a very significant role in the cardiovascular system.
 They are tube-shaped blood vessels with different structures and functions.
 Arteries carry blood from the heart to the rest of the body, and the veins collect and carry the blood back to the heart.